Event Camera Data Pre-training: Experiments

 \subsection{Discussion}

-We visualize attention maps of our pre-trained model in \cref{fig:img}, where features from the last layer of our pre-trained model are used to compute the attention map (please refer to our supplementary materials for details).
+\paragraph{Analysis of attention maps.} We visualize attention maps of our pre-trained model in \cref{fig:img}, where features from the last layer of our pre-trained model are used to compute the attention map.
 The results show that our pre-trained model successfully focuses on semantic meaningful objects on the noisy event images (\eg, spider on the second row of \cref{fig:img}).
 This strong pattern discovery ability of our method potentially explains the effectiveness of our pre-trained model when transferring to diverse downstream tasks.

+\paragraph{Effectiveness of data augmentations.} Generating different views of the same data is one of the most important parts of the self-supervised learning framework.
+We compare two methods: i) previously commonly used methods \cite{mocov3,mae}, ii) our event data augmentations.
+By pre-training our method with the above two different augmentation methods for 100 epochs on the N-ImageNet, we obtain 46.1\% and 53.5\% top-1 accuracy with linear probing, respectively.

+\paragraph{Pre-train MAE using event data?} Can we pre-train the state-of-the-art self-supervised method MAE~\cite{mae} using event data?
+To check the feasibility, we perform a binary search to find the best masking ratio and optimization schema for MAE.
+MAE with a ViT-B/16 backbone obtains top-1 accuracy at 55.45\% after fine-tuning on the N-ImageNet dataset.
+In comparison, our method with a ViT-S/16 backbone achieves top-1 accuracy at 64.83\%.

+\paragraph{Model Scalability.} We scale our backbone ($f_{\mathsf{e}}$ and $f_{\mathsf{m}}$) from ViT-S/16 to ViT-L/16.
+The results are given in \cref{tab:arc}.
+The accuracy of our method improves with respect to the increasing number of model parameters of ViT.